decentraland/adr/content/ADR-42-third-party-assets-integration.md

 Each Third Party will require to create and maintain an API with these endpoints:

-- @GET /registry/:registry-id/owners-bloom-filter - get a [bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) as an hex value comprising all the owners a registry has
+- `@GET /registry/:registry-id/owners-bloom-filter` get a [bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) as an hex value comprising all the owners a registry has
-- @GET /registry/:registry-id/address/:address/assets - get a list of assets asociated with a given address
+- `@GET /registry/:registry-id/address/:address/assets` get a list of assets asociated with a given address
-- @GET /registry/:registry-id/address/:address/assets/:id - get if a dcl item is owned by a given address
+- `@GET /registry/:registry-id/address/:address/assets/:id` get if a dcl item is owned by a given address
+- `@POST /registry/:registry-id/ownership` that receives an array of data and performs validations in batch.

 > It is recommended to accept any format for the `:address` parameter: checksummed, lowercased, uppercased, mixed, etc. You can always checksum and validate if it is a valid Ethereum address later.